Deforestation in Indonesia: Drivers of deforestation

+In Indonesia, at least 3.3 million hectares of forest were turned into palm oil plantation.
+However, annual primary forest loss declined from 930,000 hectares in 2016 to 230,000 hectares in 2022.
+According to the new rules established by the government, landowners that grow oil palm plantation on production forest land will pay fines, while those who grow them on protected forest land will give them to government for being converted to forests again.
+200,000 hectares of plantation will be converted to forest.
+Legal action will be taken against companies who grow the plantations illegally.

+In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.

 Effects

 Rapid and increasing deforestation harms Indonesia's broad biodiversity and drives Indonesia's greenhouse gas emissions, which are among the world's highest.
 The conversion and burning of peat soils causes severe air pollution, presenting major public health harms.

 Affected regions

 Indonesia's lowland tropical forests, the richest in timber resources and biodiversity, are most at risk.
 By 2000 they have been almost entirely cleared in Sulawesi, and predicted to disappear within few years in Sumatra and Kalimantan.

 In Sumatra tens of thousands of square kilometres of forest have been destroyed often under central government concessions given to palm oil companies to remove the forest.
 In Kalimantan, from 1991 to 2014, large areas of the forest were burned because of uncontrollable fire causing atmospheric pollution across South-East Asia.

+The construction of the Trans-Papua Highway is expected to open up large areas of rainforest in Western New Guinea to logging.